glumia/pylaprof/benchmark/README.md

 ```

 The sampler takes ~3.3 μs to process a stack snapshot and the impact of pylaprof with a
-sampling period of 0.01 on handler's performance is indistinguishable from noise of
+sampling period of 0.01 on handler's performance is indistinguishable from the noise of
 other factors.

 **Note**: in those benchmarks we use a dummy storer that ignores the report file generated